FIFA Football 2005

-FIFA Football 2005, also known as FIFA Soccer 2005 in North America or simply FIFA 2005, is a football simulation video game released in 2004.
+FIFA Football 2005, also known as FIFA Soccer 2005 in North America, is a football simulation video game released in 2004.
 It was developed by EA Canada and published by Electronic Arts.
 It was released for the PlayStation, PlayStation 2, Microsoft Windows, Xbox, PlayStation Portable (as simply FIFA Soccer), GameCube, mobile phone, Gizmondo, N-Gage and the Game Boy Advance.
 The tagline for the game was: "A great player needs a great first touch".
 FIFA 2005 is the twelfth game in the FIFA series, the ninth in 3D and the final game in the series for the PlayStation.
 FIFA Football 2005 marks the first time to include the seventh-generation handheld game consoles.
 The Japanese version of the game went by the name of FIFA Total Football 2 and was released on 9 December 2004.
 FIFA Football 2005 is the last licensed game to be released for the PlayStation in North America.

 Gameplay

 Improving the career mode, the game was extensively advertised and released much sooner than the usual late October dates to avoid proximity with the release of Pro Evolution Soccer 4 and the EA Big release FIFA Street.

 The game featured a return of create-a-player mode, as well as an improved, 15-season-long career mode.
 The game's biggest difference compared to previous titles was the inclusion of first-touch gameplay which provided gamers the ability to perform real-life tricks and passes.
 It was also the first version to feature the full Mexican League, which boosted sales in the United States.
 The soundtrack was headlined by British DJ Paul Oakenfold, who composed the "FIFA Theme" especially for the game.
-The soundtrack was Faithless, Ivete Sangalo, JoJo, Marcelo D2, Oomph!, Scissor Sisters and Seeed.
+The soundtrack was Faithless, Ivete Sangalo, Marcelo D2, Oomph!, Scissor Sisters and Seeed.

 The main cover for the game featured Patrick Vieira, Fernando Morientes and Andriy Shevchenko.
 On the North American cover Oswaldo Sánchez replaced Vieira.

 John Motson provides commentary with Ally McCoist on special comments in the English version of the game.

 In most territories, FIFA 2005 was the last game to release on the PlayStation console.

-The game's online servers were closed in 2008.
+The game's online servers were closed some time before August 1, 2007.